 At the end of April 2024, the Higher Regional Court of Cologne indicated in a hearing that it may find these claims valid in a later ruling.
-As a consequence, Deutsche Bank recognized a provision of approximately € 1.3 billion in the second quarter of 2024 to provide for the amount of all pending claims and cumulative interest.
+As a consequence, Deutsche Bank recognized a provision of \in 1.3 billion in the second quarter of 2024 to provide for the amount of all pending claims and cumulative interest.

-In the third quarter of 2024, Deutsche Bank reached settlement agreements with a large portion of the plaintiffs amounting to \in 360 million.
-These settlements resulted in a release of \in 445 million of the original provision.
-A provision of \in 550 million remains in place for the outstanding plaintiff claims as of 31 December 2024.
+In the third quarter of 2024, Deutsche Bank reached settlement agreements as regards more than 60 % of the plaintiff claims by value in the litigation (calculated based on the asserted shareholdings) which resulted in a partial release of the original provision.
+As of 31 December 2024 a provision of € 550 million remains in place for the outstanding plaintiff claims as of 31 December 2024.

 On 23 October 2024, the Higher Regional Court of Cologne handed down its judgment in the remaining lead case and fully granted the plaintiffs' claims.
-The court did not allow a further appeal to the Federal Court of Justice ("BGH").
-On 19 November 2024, Deutsche Bank filed a non-admission complaint with the BGH.
+The court did not grant a further leave to appeal to the Federal Court of Justice ("BGH").
+On 19 November 2024, Deutsche Bank filed a complaint against the denial of leave to appeal with the BGH.

 The legal question of whether Deutsche Bank had been obliged to make a mandatory takeover offer for all Postbank shares prior to its 2010 voluntary takeover may impact two pending appraisal proceedings (Spruchverfahren).
-These proceedings were initiated by former Postbank shareholders with the aim to increase the cash compensation offered in connection with the squeeze-out of Postbank shareholders in 2015 and the cash compensation offered and annual compensation paid in connection with the execution of a domination and profit and loss transfer agreement (Beherrschungs- und Gewinnabführungsvertrag) between DB Finanz-Holding AG (now DB Beteiligungs-Holding GmbH) and Postbank in 2012.
+These proceedings were initiated by former Postbank shareholders with the aim to increase the cash compensation of \notin 35.05 paid in connection with the squeeze-out of Postbank shareholders in 2015 and the cash compensation of \notin 25.18 offered and annual compensation of \notin 1.66 paid in connection with the execution of a domination and profit and loss transfer agreement (Beherrschungs- und Gewinnabführungsvertrag) between DB Finanz-Holding AG (now DB Beteiligungs-Holding GmbH) and Postbank in 2012.
+The compensation of \notin 25.18 in connection with the domination and profit and loss transfer agreement was accepted for approximately 0.5 million Postbank shares.
+The compensation of \notin 35.05 paid in connection with the squeeze-out for approximately 7 million Postbank shares.